 o Furnished under a written plan that is established and periodically reviewed by the attending physician, the medical director of the program, as described in 42 CFR 418.54, or by the interdisciplinary group described in 42 CFR 418.68.

---’’§§
+24. Federally Qualified Health Center Services. --These centers, called FQHCs, are more commonly known as Community Health Centers, Migrant Health Centers and Health Care Centers for the Homeless.
+FQHC services are defined the same as the services provided by rural health clinics and include physician services, services provided by physician assistants, nurse practitioners, clinical psychologists, clinical social workers and services and supplies incident to such services as would otherwise be covered if furnished by a physician or as an incident to a physician’s services.
+In certain cases, ambulatory service included in the State’s plan is considered a covered FQHC service if the center offers it.

+FQHCs qualify to provide covered services under Medicaid if:

+o They receive grants under §§329, 330 or 340 of the Public Health Service (PHS) Act;

+o The Health Resources and Services Administration, PHS certifies the center as meeting FQHC requirements; or

+o The Secretary determines that the center qualifies through waiver of the requirements.

 25. Other Care Services.
 (See 42 CFR 440.110, 440.120, 440.130 and 440.170(a), (b) and (c).) --These are any medical or remedial services recognized under State law and specified by the Secretary.
 Such services do not meet the definition of, and are not classified under, any of categories of service included in lines 1 through 24.
 They may include, but are not limited to: